paulanthonywilson/friendly/README.md

 It is set up for development.
 Actual deployment is out of scope.

-I have provided some commentry on the design, and "exercise specification" `./commentry.md`.
+I have provided some commentry on the design, and "exercise specification" in `./COMMENTRY.md`.

 # Getting started for running in development

-Obviously, first clone [this repo from Github](https://github.com/paulanthonywilson/friendly) and cd into the directory.
+First clone [this repo from Github](https://github.com/paulanthonywilson/friendly) and cd into the directory.

 ```sh
 git clone git@github.com:paulanthonywilson/friendly.git